A study of retardation models for phenomenological interactions in hadronic physics: Introduction

-Retardation corrections have been also calculated with other terms of relativistic corrections that are added, perturbatively, to a standard Schr\"odin\-ger Hamiltonian \cite{fermibreit,charmrc}.
+Retardation corrections together with other terms of relativistic corrections have been also added, perturbatively, to a standard Schr\"odin\-ger effective Hamiltonian \cite{fermibreit,charmrc}.
 But this technique is now superseded by fully relativistic calculations.

 In the standard \textit{instantaneous} or \textit{unretarded} approach, the bound system is studied by means of a relativistic three-dimensional equation in which the interaction is represented by a potential operator that depends only on the interquark distance $r$, completely ignoring the retardation effects of the interaction.
-As it will be recalled in Subsect. \ref{unret}, this modelization, also studied in more detail in Ref. \cite{relvar}, does not violates relativity \textit{per se}.
+As it will be recalled in Subsect. \ref{unret}, this modelization (studied in more detail in Ref. \cite{relvar}) does not violates relativity \textit{per se}.
 Phenomenologically, it is able to reproduce accurately the charmonium data.